 I as well remember how all these deployments turned out regular failures.
 The database was frozen.
 Users could not log in.
 Kernel panic.
 Unreasonably growing LA.
 Graying admin.
 Smoking one by one cigarette and very nervous team lead.

-Recently, I had to update a bot, that for 2 years regularly sends statistics on service to the Slack.
-At one moment, the bot started to stumble with the data source and along with valid information, we had HTTP 404.
-I decided that I can just comment one invocation and nothing will be broken.
+Recently, I had to update a bot, that for 2 years regularly sends statistics on service to Slack.
+At one moment, the bot started to stumble with the data source, and along with valid information, we had HTTP 404.
+I decided that I can just comment on one invocation, and nothing will be broken.

-I found the repository and opened the code, started to recall the contents, even run tests and they were successful.
-I commented unnecessary invocation and was going to deploy.
+I found the repository and opened the code, started to recall the contents, and even run tests and they were successful.
+I commented on unnecessary invocation and was going to deploy.

 “Addled deploy situation”.
 This can be the header of the worklog where developers will describe everything they experienced after “addled deploy” to production.

 UPDATE by Vadim Glebov: The situation is well-known.
 I do not have CD in my project, we deploy to production once in 2 weeks, deploy is semi-automated (admin manually runs scripts and reviews the results).
 But not to get “addled deploy” CI automatically deploys to demo 3 times per day.
 This approach allows me to have problem free deploy to production since I have time to reveal and fix problems with deploy.
 In conclusion, not to get “addled deploy” it is necessary to deploy the software at least in test regime.

 UPDATE by Vasilii Alferov: This is not related to deploying only, there are also operations that are often forgotten such as back up data recovery, switching to the cold regime, and etc. All operations should be regularly and automatically tested not to become addle.

 The Future of Cooperation in Tech Companies:...

 The Future of Cooperation in Tech Companies: Transparent Remote Staffing